Quick answer

 What types of arepas can I find in Bogotá?

 Bogotá collects every regional arepa tradition under one roof.
-You will find arepa de choclo (sweet corn folded with cheese), arepa boyacense (wheat-corn mix with cuajada cheese and panela), arepa rellena (white corn stuffed with meats, egg, and cheese), arepa de huevo (deep-fried with egg inside, from the coast), arepa santandereana (made with chicharrón and yuca), and Venezuelan-style arepas stuffed with reina pepiada, pelúa, and more.
+You’ll find arepa de choclo (sweet corn folded with cheese), arepa boyacense (wheat-corn mix with cuajada cheese and panela), arepa rellena (white corn stuffed with meats, egg, and cheese), arepa de huevo (deep-fried with egg inside, from the coast), arepa santandereana (made with chicharrón and yuca), and Venezuelan-style arepas stuffed with reina pepiada, pelúa, and more.

 How much do arepas cost in Bogotá?